buildpacks/spec/platform.md

       "direct": false,
       "working-dir": "<working-dir>",
       "buildpackID": "<buildpack ID>",
-      "exec-env": ["<execution environment>", ...] // Optional.
+      "exec-env": ["<execution environment>"] // Optional.
 If not specified, applies to all execution environments }
   ],
   "buildpacks": [